 Medical Insurance Covers Implants Right Away

-Health insurance (not dental) is the only coverage that pays close to 100% of your tooth implant costs.
-Benefits begin immediately with no pre-existing exclusions for lack of dentition or annual maximums.
+Health insurance (not dental) is the only coverage that pays close to 100% of tooth implant costs.
+Benefits begin immediately, and there are no pre-existing exclusions for lack of dentition or annual maximums.

 However, the odds that you will qualify are extremely low.